6.6. Task: MachineLearning

 The input for the ParAMS Task MachineLearning is structured as follows:

 MachineLearning has multiple backends that can be selected through the Backend key.
 Each backend has a corresponding block (the same name as the value of the Backend key) with settings specific to that backend.
-Additionally, there are several shared keywords, such as MaxEpochs that modify the behaviour of the backends in the same way.
+Additionally, there are several shared keywords, such as MaxEpochs that modify the behavior of the backends in the same way.

 Each backend might support multiple models and has a corresponding block (the same name as the value of the Model key) with settings specific to that model.
 For example the number of layers or how to initialize the parameters.